 Candidates must have a Master's degree in a field related to the course content; outdoor backcountry leadership experience; and at minimum CPR/First Aid certification with preference for either Wilderness First Responder or Wilderness First Aid certification.
 To apply please send a cover letter and resume to Keri McWilliams, Executive Director at firstname.lastname@example.org.
 Position is open until filled.
 Field pay ranges from $95 to $125 per day depending upon experience.
 Food stipend and travel reimbursement provided.
 To learn more about the course and the Wild Rockies Field Institute, visit http://www.wrfi.net/courses/montanaafootafloat.html.

-In addition to occasional course-specific instructor positions, we accept general applications for instructor positions.
+In addition to occasional course-specific instructor positions, WRFI accepts general applications for instructor positions.
 If teaching undergraduate-level college academics while camping and travelling in some of the most beautiful places in North America sounds like a dream job to you, then contact us!

-WRFI requires a master's degree or higher to instruct, plus a minumum of a Wilderness First Responder training; group management experience in the outdoors is a preference.
+WRFI requires a master's degree or higher to instruct, plus a minumum of a Wilderness First Responder training; group management experience in the outdoors and college-level teaching experience are given preference.

 To apply please send a cover letter and resume to Keri McWilliams, Executive Director at email@example.com.